5p4k/respiration_issues/README.md

-Respiration issues with Breathe, Exhale, Sphinx and Doxygen
+Issues with Breathe, Exhale, Sphinx and Doxygen
 ===

 This projects is just intended to reproduce a series of issues in using Exhale, which is based on Breathe, which calls Sphinx and Doxygen.
 These may occur in any of the four projects, I don't know yet.

+Some of these issues are fixed by [Breathe's PR #512](https://github.com/michaeljones/breathe/pull/512).

 Reproducing the issues
 ---